flycheck/flycheck/doc/community/people.rst

 * Clément Pit--Claudel (:gh:`cpitclaudel`, maintainer)

 We maintain Flycheck and all official extensions within the `Flycheck organisation`_, and set the direction and scope Flycheck.
-We also accept or decline pull requests and feature proposals, implement changes and fix bugs in Flycheck.
+We own the Github organisation, administer all our repositories, and accept or decline pull requests and feature proposals.
+Occasionally we also implement changes and fix bugs in Flycheck ourselves.

 Our GPG keys are used to sign commits on Github and to sign release tags for Flycheck.